You're all set!

 If you regularly buy and sell agricultural land in the course of your business, holding it as stock-in-trade, then gains from the sale of such land are taxable under the head Business & Profession.
 In such cases, no capital gains will be chargeable on the agricultural land.

-Capital Gain Exemptions on Sale of Agricultural Land [Section 54B]
+What Are Capital Gain Exemptions on Sale of Agricultural Land Under Section 54B?

 When selling agricultural land in a rural area, no capital gains tax applies as it isn't considered a capital asset.
 However, in non-rural areas, a common question arises: under which section can exemption be claimed for the sale of agricultural land?
 In non-rural areas, capital gains tax is applicable, but exemption can be sought under Section 54B of the Income Tax Act, 1961 if the following conditions are met: